"We can’t justify spending that much developing our new product! We need to do this on a much smaller budget and we need it in production by Friday!”

 Let’s first talk about good design versus bad design.
 Good design comes from having a clear brief with realistic time schedules and a creative design team working to an adequate budget.
 The creative team work collaboratively with key staff to create intuitive, cost effective products that meet the needs of the company and their customers.

 Bad design comes from having an unprepared and unclear brief with an unrealistic time schedule and an inadequate budget!
-The lack of direction from tan unclear brief coupled with unrealistic goals and timescales results in poorly designed products!
+The lack of direction from an unclear brief coupled with unrealistic goals and timescales results in poorly designed products!
 Companies often try to engage creative teams far too late in the process, believing they can partially design the product themselves and use a design team to fix the problems at the end.
 This simply doesn't work.

 Good design can be measured by looking at how its correct implementation has positively affected other companies.
-We all know and understand the benefits of good design when we think about Apple products yet we often dismiss the positive effect that good design can have on a new product when we think about less complex products.
+We all know and understand the benefits of good design when we think about Apple products yet we often dismiss the positive effect that good design can have when we think about less complex products.
 Just think about how good your new product could be if you approach it in the same manner as companies like Apple!

 Here’s some interesting facts from a study carried out by the Design Council.